YellowO2/anime-recommendation-system/README.md

 - Data preparation and cleaning
 - Exploratory data analysis and visualization
 - Collaborative filtering model training
-- Content-based filtering model training\
+- Content-based filtering model training
 - Passing in an anime and finding recommendations

 ## Configuration

 Explain any configuration options or settings that users can adjust, such as dataset paths, model hyperparameters, etc.

-## Contributing
+## Contributors

-Encourage contributions from other developers and provide guidelines for submitting bug reports, feature requests, and pull requests.
+- mayukhii
+- yellowO
+- JianAn-S

 ## License